How to Rename JSON Keys in Your Data with DataWeave

 This example includes the below-mentioned functions:

-by itself to determine when to change the name of a key.if
+• if by itself to determine when to change the name of a key.

-to retain the name of all keys except the two with new names.as
+• if with and to retain the name of all keys except the two with new names.

 Input JSON Payload